Everything You Need to Know about Water for Coffee: The Best Ratio, Temperature, and More

 Also, be sure to clean your kettles after using them, with a scent-free and non-abrasive cleaner such as a coffee-machine specific cleaning product made of citric acid or baking soda.
 You can also use a descaling solution to help keep your coffee makers and kettles working efficiently.
 Avoid using lemon juice or vinegar, as they leave a very strong scent and flavor behind, and don’t ever use bleach.

-* Don’t store your kettles with water in them, to prevent rust—which will also leach into your coffee and leave a flavor behind, in addition to just being unattractive and kind of gross.
+Good Tip: Don’t store your kettles with water in them, to prevent rust—which will also leach into your coffee and leave a flavor behind, in addition to just being unattractive and kind of gross.

 You know how the key to good style is focusing on how you do, rather than what you do?
 Well, pouring water into coffee can be something like that: Anybody can dump a bunch of hot water onto grounds, but doing so won’t result in a top-notch cup.
 Instead, being intentional and having control over the addition of hot water will have a surprising impact on flavor and extraction rate, and for some brewing methods it’s imperative to be precise.

 Agitation is the term that coffee professionals use for both the feeling we get when customers don’t tip, and also the kind of turbulent movement that happens during the brewing process as hot water and grounds are kind of swirling around getting to know each other.